Plumsail/helpdesk-docs/Online/API/ms-flow.rst

-Microsoft Flow connector
+Power Automate (Microsoft Flow) connector
 =======================================

-This connector helps you to manipulate data in your HelpDesk with the help of Microsoft Flow.
+This connector helps you to manipulate data in your HelpDesk with the help of Power Automate (Microsoft Flow).

 To start using it you need to complete following prerequisites: